Clinton to undergo surgery to repair torn tendon

 The president was given an anti-inflammatory, non-narcotic pain killer called Toradol to ease the painful injury, his doctor said.
 His leg was put in a temporary cast running from his thigh to his ankle.
-He was transported to Air Force One in a wheelchair.

 Press secretary Mary Ellen Glynn said the president was in good spirits. ``He asked for a deck of cards and was playing hearts″ with confidante Bruce Lindsey.